areee/dart_kassakuitti_cli/README.md

 1. Create a receipt name – EAN name product.
 2. Read all products (gives index numbers for each product).
-3. Search a product by a keyword.
+3. Search a product by a keyword (gives index numbers for each product).
 4. Update a product by an index number.
 5. Delete a product by an index number.
 6. Count products.